d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   enabled.

   There is no need to add all functions that affect the active window to the `pulsar-pulse-functions'.
-Instead, set the user option `pulsar-pulse-on-window-change' to a non-nil value.
-It will pulse the current line whenever the active window changes (it is part of 0.4.0-dev).
+Instead, keep the user option `pulsar-pulse-on-window-change' in its default non-nil value.
+It will pulse the current line whenever the active window changes.

   The overall duration of the highlight is determined by a combination of `pulsar-delay' and `pulsar-iterations'.
 The latter determines the